 Professional Indemnity Insurance (PI) that protects you and your business

 It also covers legal costs and expenses in defending a claim as well as compensation payable to your client for loss or damages.

-Getting professional indemnity insurance cover is quick and simple.
-You can get cover from less than £7.00 a month, with the option to pay monthly and spread the cost over the lifetime of the annual policy.
+Getting professional indemnity insurance cover is quick and simple, with the option to pay monthly and spread the cost over the lifetime of the annual policy.

 What insurance cover does professional indemnity provide?

 If you offer professional advice, services or designs that are incorrect or negligent and your client suffers a financial loss, they can make a claim against you.
 PI insurance will cover you in this instance.